Libius Severus: Death

 Severus died in Rome on 14 November 465 after ruling for just under four years.
-The details of Severus' death are obscure, and the ancient sources are in disagreement, but the majority of modern scholars contend that Severus died of natural causes.
+The details of Severus's death are obscure, and the ancient sources are in disagreement, but the majority of modern scholars contend that Severus died of natural causes.

 Of the ancient sources which mention the death of Severus, two are of particular importance: Cassiodorus, in the 6th century, wrote that Severus was poisoned by Ricimer in his palace, while the poet Sidonius Apollinaris, in a panegyric to Majorian delivered at Rome, wrote that Severus died "according to the law of nature."
-(Note: "Auxerat Augustus naturae lege Severus / divorum numerum") The latter statement has been interpreted variously by historians, either as evidence for the existence of a rumor blaming Ricimer for Severus' death or as evidence against the existence of such a rumor.
+(Note: "Auxerat Augustus naturae lege Severus / divorum numerum") The latter statement has been interpreted variously by historians, either as evidence for the existence of a rumor blaming Ricimer for Severus's death or as evidence against the existence of such a rumor.
 Ricimer may have been present at the reading of the panegyric, further complicating the situation.

 Historians who accept that Ricimer may have killed Severus have put forward several possible motivations.
 Severus may have been an obstacle to Ricimer's reconciliation with Leo.
 Another theory suggests that Severus was much more active than Ricimer desired.
 According to this theory, Ricimer may have killed Severus in the hopes of reigning solely or with a less powerful puppet emperor.
-Because of the scarcity of evidence, it is difficult to make any certain judgement on the nature of Severus' death.
+Because of the scarcity of evidence, it is difficult to make any certain judgement on the nature of Severus's death.